swiss-art-research-net/sari-vocabulary/README.md

 docker compose up -d
 ```

-ResearchSpace comes with some preloaded ontologies.
+ResearchSpace comes with some preloaded ontologies and vocabularies.
 To start with a clean slate, remove all triples after the first run.